honeyguppy/wonde-technical-test/README.md

 # Installation Steps

 - Once the project is cloned you will need to copy the `.env.example` to `.env`
-- Enter the `WONDE_TOKEN` to access the Wonde Api.
+- Enter the `WONDE_TOKEN` value in the `.env` file to allow access the Wonde Api.
-- Install Composer dependencies with docker.
+- Install Composer dependencies with docker with the below command.

 ```
 docker run --rm \